Dynamical Variational Autoencoders: A Comprehensive Review: Inference model

 \section{Inference model}

-For DSAE, the posterior distribution of latent variables is given by:
+For DSAE, the posterior distribution of latent variables is given by

-where the simplification in the last line comes from D-separation.
+The simplification in the last line results from D-separation.
 This decomposition can be interpreted as follows: The whole sequence of observations $\myx[1:T]$ is used to estimate the ``object'' representation $\myv$, and then $\myv$, the present and future observations $\myx[t:T]$, and previous latent state vectors $\myz[1:t-1]$ are used to update the object dynamics.

-As for the variational approximate posterior $q_\phi$, the authors of \citep{yingzhen2018disentangled} propose two models.
-The first one, referred to as ``factorized'', is given by:
+As for the approximate posterior distribution $q_\phi$, \citet{yingzhen2018disentangled} proposed two models.
+The first one, referred to as ``factorized,'' is expressed as

-This model thus rely on an instantaneous frame-wise inference model $q_\phi(\myz[t] | \myx[t])$ for the latent vector encoding dynamics.
-This approach is oversimplistic compared to the true posterior distribution, and leads to reported performances that are inferior to the ones of the second inference model.
-We thus focus on the latter, which is referred to as ``full'' and is given by:
+This model thus relies on an instantaneous frame-wise inference model $q_\phi(\myz[t] | \myx[t])$ for encoding the latent vector dynamics.
+This approach is oversimplistic compared to the exact posterior distribution and yields inferior performance to that of the second inference model.
+We thus focus on the latter, which is referred to as ``full,'' and is given by

-As the authors say, ``the idea behind [this] structured approximation is that content may affect dynamics.''
-So far, this model is compliant with the true posterior as expressed by \eqref{eq:DSAE-true-inference-a}.
-If we go now into more details, from the information given in the annexes of the ArXiv version of the paper, we can write the detailed equations of the full inference model:
+As the authors mentioned, ``The idea behind [this] structured approximation is that content may affect dynamics.''
+So far, this model has been compliant with the exact posterior distribution, as expressed by \eqref{eq:DSAE-true-inference-a}.
+From the information given in the annexes of the ArXiv version of the paper, we can write the detailed equations of the full inference model as follows:

-and for the full sequence $\myz[1:T]$ we have:
+and for the full sequence $\myz[1:T]$ we have